SPARCstation IPC: CPU support

 The SPARCstation IPC incorporates a 25 MHz Fujitsu MB86901A or LSI L64801 processor.
 The SPARCstation IPC is limited to use as a single-processor machine.

 Memory

 The SPARCstation IPC has twelve SIMM memory slots, in three 4-slot groups.
-Each group of 4 slots can be filled with either four 1MB SIMMs or four 4MB SIMMs, for a maximum of 48MB.
+Each group of four slots can be filled with either four 1 MB SIMMs or four 4 MB SIMMs, for a maximum of 48 MB.

 Disk drives

-The SPARCstation IPC can hold one internal 3.5", 50-pin, single ended, fast-narrow SE SCSI disk drive and a 3.5" 1.44 MB floppy drive.
+The SPARCstation IPC can hold one internal 3.5", 50-pin, single-ended, fast-narrow SE SCSI disk drive and a 3.5" 1.44 MB floppy drive.
 Both are mounted in the top cover of the case.
 The hard disk slot supports higher drives than the 1 inch format that became standard later.
 It also supports external SCSI devices.
 There is no IDE/ATAPI support.
 Modern 80-pin SCA drives can work with an adapter, but do not fit inside the case due to the size of the adapter.